osisoft/PI-Adapter/V1/Diagnostics/Error rate.md

 # Error rate

-The Diagnostics.Adapter.ErrorRate dynamic type includes these values, which are logged in a stream with the id {componentid}.ErrorRate.
+The Diagnostics.Adapter.ErrorRate dynamic type includes the following values, which are logged in a stream with the id {componentid}.ErrorRate.

 | Property  | Type   | Description                                              |
 | --------- | ------ | -------------------------------------------------------- |